Miguel Rojas Player Props: Dodgers vs. Mets

-Miguel Rojas -- with a slugging percentage of .343 in his past 10 games, including three extra-base hits -- will be in action for the Los Angeles Dodgers versus the New York Mets, with Kodai Senga on the mound, on July 15 at 7:15 PM ET.
+Miguel Rojas -- hitting .222 with three doubles, two walks and four RBI in his past 10 games -- will be in action for the Los Angeles Dodgers against the New York Mets, with Max Scherzer on the hill, on July 16 at 1:40 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Mets.
+He had a hitless performance in his previous game (0-for-4) against the Mets.

 Miguel Rojas Game Info & Props vs. the Mets